 https://www.youtube.com/watch?v=R6Il-vBooKA&feature=youtu.be This meditation was done by Meena Modi through Zoom on April 26, 2020 as a part of a series of Yoga Nidras in response to the COVID-19 crisis.
 The sky of awareness provides relief from the stress and anxiety, becoming a refuge of peace.
-Green Mountain by Li Po (translated by A.S.
-Kline) You...
+Over time, the awareness becomes deeper and more concentrated.
+It...
 Continue Reading →

 What we feed the mind, affects the health of the mind.
 So it is important to boost ourselves up with people who make us feel good, who bring out the best in us, not drag us down.
 Indulge in activities are constructive and uplifting.
 Do things that make you happy, peaceful, content, in a healthy way.